symfony/maker-bundle/README.md

 ## Linting Generated Templates

-MakerBundle uses php-cs-fixer to enforce coding standards when generating .php templates.
-We check for an existing config file in your project root dir, check for one in `tools/php-cs-fixer`, then fallback to our config file(INSERT LINK TO CONFIG FILE).

-### Envs:
+### PHP-CS-FIXER

-- Setting `MAKER_PHP_CS_FIXER_ENABLED=false|true` (Default: `true`) will enable/ disable php-cs-fixer.
-But generated php files may be ugly if this is set to `false`

-- Setting `MAKER_PHP_CS_FIXER_CONFIG=/some/path/to/php-cs-fixer.conf` will
-  force php-cs-fixer to use that config.
+MakerBundle uses php-cs-fixer to enforce coding standards when generating `.php` files.
+If you have `friendsofphp/php-cs-fixer` added to your project, we'll use the `bin/php-cs-fixer` binary and `.php-cs-fixer.dist.php` configuration file automatically.

+Otherwise, we use the `src/Bin/php-cs-fixer-v3.13.0.phar` and `src/Resources/config/php-cs-fixer.config.php` that are included with MakerBundle.

+You can explicitly set a custom path to the `php-cs-fixer` binary and/or a php-cs-fixer config file by explicitly setting their respective environment
+variables:

+- `MAKER_PHP_CS_FIXER_BINARY_PATH` e.g. /path/to/project/php-cs-fixer.php
+- `MAKER_PHP_CS_FIXER_CONFIG_PATH` e.g. /path/to/project/php-cs-fixer.config.php